QualiSystems/devguide_source/_shells/9.3.0/common-driver-recipes.md

 {% github_sample /QualiSystems/devguide_examples/blob/driver_deep_dive/adding_examples/common_driver_recipes/src/driver.py 28 38 %}
 {% endhighlight %}

+Note that in Python 3 shells, you no longer need to decrypt passwords as this is done out of the box by the [cloudshell-shell-networking-standard](https://pypi.org/project/cloudshell-shell-networking-standard/) python package.

 #### Updating the resource live status

 The resource live status can be used to indicate the current state of the resource on the diagram.